Duncan Grant: Personal life

 Living with Vanessa Bell was no impediment to Grant's relationships with men, either before or after Angelica was born.
 Angelica grew up believing that Vanessa's husband Clive Bell was her biological father; she bore his surname and his behaviour toward her never indicated otherwise.
 Duncan Grant and Vanessa Bell had formed an open relationship, although she herself apparently never had any further affairs.
 Grant, in contrast, had many physical affairs and several serious relationships with other men, most notably David Garnett, who would one day marry Angelica and have four daughters with her, including Amaryllis Garnett.
 Grant's love and respect for Bell, however, kept him with her until her death in 1961.

-Angelica wrote: "(Grant) was a homosexual with bisexual leanings".
+Angelica wrote that Grant was "a homosexual with bisexual leanings".